AdaCore/spark2014/docs/ug/gnatprove.rst

 ================  ========================
 Proof Objective   The validity flag is True exactly when all the elements
                   are valid and previous validity was true.
-Loop Behaviour    Loops linearly over the array elements.
+Loop Behavior     Loops linearly over the array elements.
 If an invalid
                   element is encountered, flag this, but keep validating for the entire array and preserve previously flagged alarm.
 The flag is an in out parameter.